Contact-Control-Interfaces/maestro-sdk-docs/Unity/2.6.0/README.md

 The sandbox scene has a variety of interactions including picking up objects, pushing buttons, and finger painting.

 In order to run the scene, first ensure that you have enabled the rig that corresponds to your target platform and XR setup.
-There are currently two rigs: one for Ultraleap hand tracking support and another for Meta Quest 2 haand tracking support.
+There are currently two rigs: one for Ultraleap hand tracking support and another for Meta Quest hand tracking support.

 <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/Unity/2.6.0/images/hierarchy_rigs.png" height="250"/>